rybak/VanillaWithFlake/README.md

 #### General
 - Ender Dragons now drop an Elytra upon death (temporary solution to End Dimension issues)
 - Illusioners now drop between 1-3 (4-9 with Looting III) *Arrows of Blindness* when killed by a player
+- Killer Bunnies, in addition to regular Rabbit drops, have a chance to drop Golden Carrots

 #### Maps
 - Abandoned Mineshaft chests now have a chance to contain a *Jungle Explorer Map* (Jungle Explorer Map)